 Click here for more animal facts for kids

 The scientific name for a giraffe is giraffa camelopardalis.
-Giraffes are the world’s tallest animal.
+Giraffes are the tallest land mammal on earth.

-There are one species of giraffes but 9 total sub-species (Rothschild’s Giraffe, West African Giraffe, Thornicroft Giraffe, Reticulated Giraffe, Masai Giraffe, Angolan Giraffe, Kordofan Giraffe, Nubian Giraffe, and South African Giraffe).
+There is one species of giraffe but 9 total sub-species.
+The sub-species are Rothschild’s Giraffe, West African Giraffe, Thornicroft Giraffe, Reticulated Giraffe, Masai Giraffe, Angolan Giraffe, Kordofan Giraffe, Nubian Giraffe, and South African Giraffe.

 A male giraffe is called a bull.
 A female giraffe is called a cow.
 Baby giraffes are called calves.

 Giraffes can be a variety of colors including shades of brown, tan, and orange.
-They have brown patches/spots.
+They have brown patches/spots all over their bodies like a human’s fingerprint no two giraffes have the same pattern of patches/spots.
 The darker a giraffe’s patches/spots are, the older he/she is.
 Giraffes have short light-colored hairs that go down the back of their neck.
-If you look at a giraffe’s eyes you will notice long light-colored eyelashes
+If you look at a giraffe’s eyes you will notice long light-colored eyelashes.

 Giraffes are very tall.
-They are the world’s tallest animal.
+They are the world’s tallest land animals.
+Their necks along are 6ft long.
 A male giraffe can be up to 19 ft tall and weigh between 2,400 -3,000 pounds.
 A female giraffe can be up to 16 ft tall and weigh between 1,600 -2,600 pounds.

 A giraffe’s tongue can be 18-20 inches long and is a dark color.
 They can clean their ears with their tongue!